-For companies working with outsourced teams, software development outsourcing to Mexico makes a lot of sense.
-Unlike India, where there is a 10 to 12-hour time difference, Mexico is on the same time zone, or close enough, depending on where you are based.
+For companies working with outsourced software development teams, outsourcing to Mexico makes a lot of sense.
+Unlike India, where there is a 10 to 12-hour time difference, Mexico is in the same time zone, or close enough, depending on where you are based.
 When working on agile development projects, it can be an enormous advantage to have real-time communication with an outsourced team.

 Around the world, demand for talent in the tech sector still outstrips supply.
 Supply and demand mean that developers, especially those in developed economies such as the U.S., can command high salary exception.